-For me I start at the beginning of the year with a morning math routine and one component of that is a day count-up to 100.
+For me, I start at the beginning of the year with a morning math routine and one component of that is a day count-up to 100.
 Students are asked to represent the day number in digits, in ten frames, as a tally and using place value.
-With the daily practice is was easy to track improvement of student knowledge as the term progressed and they worked more and more independently.
+With daily practice it is easy to track improvement of student knowledge as the term progressed and they worked more and more independently.

 If you are an Australian teacher and haven't yet given this a go I strongly recommend at least giving the art a go.
 It is a good way to use up small bits of supplies and looks fantastic.
 So far I have observed that the 100th day usually occurs towards the beginning of term 3.